-Part B of the General Annexes18 to the Horizon2020 Work Programme 2016-2017 shall apply mutatis mutandis for the actions covered by this Work Plan.
+Part B of the General Annexes24 to the Horizon2020 Work Programme 2016-2017 shall apply mutatis mutandis for the actions covered by this Work Plan.

-Page limits will apply to proposals as follows:
+In addition, page limits will apply to proposals as follows:

 - At stage 1 of a two-stage call, the limit for short proposals is 30 pages; - For a single stage call, as well as at stage 2 of a two-stage call, the limit for full proposals is 70 pages.